Mac OS Update

 Apple spent decades training people to trust that calm update screen; now you get to borrow the same design language.

 The simulator recreates every micro-detail of macOS update cycles—subtle drop shadows, San Francisco type, the gentle pulse of the spinner, and the phrasing Apple uses in real firmware flashes.
 Most users have been conditioned to wait quietly when they see it.
 They mute their audio, stop touching the keyboard, and brace for a reboot.
-That means the prank works even if they glance at it for half a second.
+That means the simulation works even if they glance at it for half a second.
 They simply accept reality and start texting coworkers that they are “going offline for a bit.”

 We also mimic the unpredictable pacing of real updates.
 Sometimes the bar leaps from 12% to 47% instantly, other times it crawls for minutes before inching forward.
 That emotional rollercoaster is what makes actual updates feel interminable—and it’s why your target keeps watching, hoping it will finish before their meeting.